ProjectDesign a mobile-first exercise website that helps users find exercises that they can easily fit into their schedule.

 Befit is a mobile-first workout website that I designed as a project for a User Interface course through Career Foundry.
 It eases users into making healthy habits instead of habitually renewing failed exercise resolutions.

-The project brief states that the goal of Befit is “to motivate people into an exercise routine that suits their level, schedule, and interests.”
+The project brief stated that the goal of Befit was “to motivate people into an exercise routine that suits their level, schedule, and interests.”

 Since finding exercise routines for your level can be difficult, Befit should help the the user by providing routines, guides, interactive examples, and info

 Befit should also be able to help users fit exercise into their schedules – even just for 5 minute minutes.

 The course put together the user persona profile.
 Rebecca is a 26-year-old software developer who has a Master’s in Software Development.
 She is in a relationship, and is raising a young child.

 Rebecca is a beginner with a chaotic schedule.
 She wants to find something that will do the following:

 - Help her to learn how to exercise properly

 - Get her to be be less sedentary